Clinical Cardiac Electrophysiology Fellowship

 4. To train fellows who will deliver evidence-based care and continue a focus on life-long learning throughout their career in electrophysiology.

-5. To assure that fellows have experience with creating a well-informed evaluation and treatment plan (including pharmacological and non-pharmacological therapy) for EP patients seen in an outpatient/ambulatory setting.
+5. To assure that fellows have experience with creating a well-informed evaluation and treatment plan (including pharmacological and non-pharmacological therapy) for patients seen in both inpatient and outpatient settings.